 Lee Maracle reflects on her legacy as one of Canada's most influential Indigenous writers

-The Sto:lo writer Lee Maracle is a teacher, a lifelong activist and an expert on First Nations culture and history, all of which has informed her celebrated writing career.
+The Sto:lo writer Lee Maracle is a teacher, a lifelong activist, expert on First Nations culture and history, and a celebrated writer.
 She published her first book in 1975, the autobiographical novel Bobbie Lee Indian Rebel, and it was among the first Indigenous novels published in Canada.

 Retelling the sea serpent story